 What is antifreeze?

-Antifreeze is a liquid that's added to a car's cooling system.
+Antifreeze is a glycol-based liquid (usually ethylene glycol or propylene glycol) that's added to a car's cooling system.
 It stops the water from freezing under normal cold weather conditions.

-As well as lowering the freezing point, it also raises the boiling point of engine coolant.
+As well as lowering the freezing point, antifreeze also raises the boiling point of engine coolant.
 Along with a pressurised system, this helps to reduce the risk of overheating.

 Why does my car need antifreeze?